 - | SGT Dental College Hospital & Research Institute | Gurgaon, Haryana | INR 4,50,000 |

-PhD Dental Science Jobs
+PhD in Dental Science Jobs

 There are various job roles available for PhD holders in Dental Science.
-As per Payscale, the average package of various job roles according to the years of experience are mentioned in the table below:
+As per Payscale, the average package of various job roles according to the years of experience is mentioned in the table below:

 Job Roles | Entry level | Experience level |